I am a professional writer with several published non-fiction Kindle books out on Amazon.

-She seems to begin exiting this dream state as history becomes more modern and kaliedoscopic: "The saint whistled" may refer to the whistling army of the Mormon Church of Latter Day Saint's who waged a war in Utah in the 1830s and could be heard whistling as they approached the "enemy".
-[If you have another idea please leave in the comments!]
+She seems to begin exiting this dream state as history becomes more modern and kaleidoscopic: "The saint whistled" may refer to the whistling army of the Mormon Church of Latter Day Saints who waged war in Utah in the 1830s and could be heard whistling as they approached the "enemy".
+[If you have another idea, please leave it in the comments!]

 Lovely dreams this lady has.

-In the final stanza we are compelled rudely back to waking life as bricks fly through the window "now", the front doorbell is rung, "fresh graffiti" sprayed on the door, an act of agression and the placement of a soiled parcel on her floor.
-The perpetrators are nameless and faceless but it brings us back, perhaps using the device of ellipsis, to the haunting helplessness, to the haunting reality of the life of this woman in stanza 1 and 2.
+In the final stanza, we are compelled rudely back to waking life as bricks fly through the window "now", the front doorbell is rung, "fresh graffiti" sprayed on the door, an act of aggression and the placement of a soiled parcel on her floor.
+The perpetrators are nameless and faceless but it brings us back, perhaps using the device of ellipsis, to the haunting helplessness, to the haunting reality of this woman's life in stanza 1 and 2.

 I mentioned at the start that perhaps Duffy wants to explore the idea of neglect in modern society.
 The elderly are left to die alone in their homes, undefended from the tyranny of wayward youth who taunt them for fun.